Market Surveillance Regulations

 - other administrative authorities

 Supervisory authorities conduct analyses or arrange for analyses to be conducted to verify compliance with the requirements of Act No. 90/2016 Coll. for specified products.
-If it is determined that a product does not meet the requirements of Act No. 90/2016 Coll., the costs of the analysis are borne by the inspected entity.
-Supervisory authorities may impose obligations on economic operators to eliminate the causes and deficiencies within a specified time limit, take the necessary measures, and immediately inform persons who could be endangered by the dangerous product of the danger.
-If a notified body participated in the conformity assessment of the product in question, the supervisory authority may require the notified body to review the certificate of conformity; and if it is established that the product does not meet the relevant requirements, the supervisory authority may require the notified body to withdraw the certificate issued to the economic operator.
-In the event of non-compliance with the technical requirements for a given product, the supervisory authority may request from the notified body information and documents relating to the conformity assessment of that product, including the issued certificate, technical documentation, and test reports.
+If it is determined that a product does not comply with the requirements of Act No. 90/2016 Coll., the costs of the analysis are borne by the inspected entity.
+Supervisory authorities may require economic operators to eliminate the causes and deficiencies within a specified time limit, take the necessary measures, and immediately inform persons who could be endangered by the hazardous product of the danger.
+If a notified body participated in the conformity assessment of the product in question, the supervisory authority may require the notified body to review the certificate of conformity, and if it is found that the product does not comply with the relevant requirements, the supervisory authority may require the notified body to revoke the certificate issued to the economic operator.
+In the event of non-compliance with the technical requirements for a given product, the market surveillance authority may request from the notified body information and documents relating to the conformity assessment of that product, including the issued certificate, technical documentation, and test reports.

 Market surveillance inspections may be conducted at various times throughout the product’s entire lifecycle after it has been placed on the market, such as during distribution, commissioning, or end use.

-Corrective measures taken by market surveillance authorities include: prohibiting the supply of a product to the market, prohibiting the putting into service or use of a product by the manufacturer for its own purposes, withdrawing the product from the market or from distribution, destroying the product, or otherwise rendering the product unusable.
-These protective measures are communicated to economic operators orally and are immediately recorded in writing.
-Protective measures may also be imposed following failure to comply with a request for corrective action in the case of so-called formal non-compliance, which consists of deficiencies in the conformity marking or in the documents certifying conformity.
-The subject of the inspection may also include a CE marking that was affixed in violation of the law or was not affixed at all, a declaration of conformity that was not drawn up in accordance with the government regulation, or the availability and completeness of technical documentation.
+The protective measures taken by market surveillance authorities include: prohibiting the supply of a product to the market; prohibiting the putting into service or use of a product by the manufacturer for its own purposes; withdrawing the product from the market or from distribution; destroying the product; or otherwise rendering the product unusable.
+These corrective measures are communicated to economic operators orally and are immediately recorded in writing.
+Protective measures may also be imposed following failure to comply with a request for corrective action in the case of so-called formal nonconformity, which consists of deficiencies in the conformity marking or in the documents certifying conformity.
+The inspection may also cover a CE marking that was affixed in violation of the law or was not affixed at all, a declaration of conformity that was not prepared in accordance with a government regulation, or the availability and completeness of technical documentation.

 Act No. 90/2016 Coll. also addresses cases where a product poses a risk despite meeting all specified requirements; supervisory authorities may impose measures on the economic operator to ensure that the product in question no longer poses this risk or to withdraw the product from the market or from circulation.
 Corrective measures must also be taken in all Member States to which the product in question has been supplied.
 An appeal against this decision does not have suspensive effect.

-Ministry of Industry and Trade (MPO) of measures taken regarding risky products, even if these measures were taken voluntarily by the inspected entity.
+The supervisory authority shall inform the Ministry of Industry and Trade (MPO) of any measures taken regarding products posing a risk, even if such measures were taken voluntarily by the entity under inspection.
 Communication between the authorities of individual countries is important when a hazardous product is detected.
-This communication, which is handled by the MPO on the Czech side, takes place through the rapid information exchange system “RAPEX.”
+This communication, which is handled by the MPO on behalf of the Czech Republic, takes place through the “RAPEX” rapid information exchange system.